JBurrellIRL/ProjectFive/README.md

 ![store](docs/readme_images/store-landing.png)

 - The user can reach the products page by either clicking on the "Shop Now" button on the homepage, or via the site navigation.
 The user has an option to browse by either music genre or physical format from the site navigation.
 In both the Genre and Format dropdown menus, the user sees an option to browse either by "All Products", which returns all products (paginated to 8 products per page) or by the category filter that they choose.
-- The landing page is fully responsive, and changes the number of products per row based on the width of the user's browser window.
+- The landing page is responsive, and changes the number of products per row based on the width of the user's browser window.
 - The user will see a product thumbnail image, artist, format, genre, price and an excerpt description.
-- The user has an option to add an item to their shopping cart on the landing page.
+- The user has an option to add an item to their shopping cart on the Store landing page.
 - If the user is logged in as a store administrator, they'll also see buttons for Editing and Deleting products under the Add to Cart button.

 **Product Detail Page**